X01XX/risc-v-memory-management/README.md

 I'm bringing up a VisionFive 2 SBC soon, but for now I am using the rv emulator.

-Define pseudo-structs (pstructs) as a series of field offsets.
+Define pseudo-structs (pstructs) as a contiguous series of named/labeled field offsets.

 Define an array of pstructs, then allocate and deallocate pstructs from the array.